OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

   -----------------------------------------------------------------------

    Warp  3  and Merlin (up to FP12) kernels can be loaded as well as Aurora type  kernels.
-But this functionality is not hardly tested.
-Warp Server SMP kernel is not supported (if anyone still need it,  even for playing in VBox
-- just tell me).
+Memory for such kernels is limited to 1Gb (if anybody knows real  limit  -  please, tell me ;) Warp Server SMP kernel is not supported.
+This is possible, but who really need it?
-   Kernel version is determined automatically.
+   Kernel type is determined automatically.

    In  OS2LDR.INI  only  DBPORT,  DBCARD, DISKSIZE, NOAF, BAUDRATE, UNZALL, PCISCAN_ALL  and  RESETMODE  keys affect QSINIT, any other is used for OS/2 kernel menu/boot only.

-   LETTER,  LOGLEVEL,  NOAF  and  BAUDRATE  can  be  added  both  to kernel parameters  line  and  to  "config"  section; DISKSIZE, RESETMODE, USEBEEP, UNZALL, DBCARD and PCISCAN_ALL has effect in "config" section only.
+   LETTER,  LOGLEVEL, NOAF, CPUCLOCK, NOMTRR and BAUDRATE can be added both to  kernel  parameters  line  and to "config" section; DISKSIZE, RESETMODE, USEBEEP,  NOCLOCK,  UNZALL,  DBCARD and PCISCAN_ALL have effect in "config" section only.

+   VALIMIT option can be used without memory size value, in this case value of VIRTUALADDRESSLIMIT in CONFIG.SYS will be used (this is actual for later OS/4 kernels only, where VIRTUALADDRESSLIMIT is absent).

  * DISKSIZE  - additional space for qsinit "virtual disk" in kb.
 Required by "kernel browser" option above.